Accurate computations up to break-down of quasi-periodic attractors in the dissipative spin-orbit problem: Studies of the breakdown of tori

 \section{Studies of the breakdown of tori}

 Our results on the behavior at breakdown of the spin-orbit map are described in Sections~\ref{sec:bundles} and \ref{sec:breaksob}, where we have taken the algorithms to their limits of validity.
-Our study is motivated by different reasons: \begin{enumerate} {\sl \roman{enumi}} \item the spin-orbit problem provides an excellent testing ground for the algorithms; \item the a-posteriori method allows to compute with confidence very close to the breakdown; \item the phenomena at the breakdown of validity of KAM theory have a great mathematical interest, also because they are related to renormalization group theory (\cite{OstRanSetSig-83, RanOstSet-82}).
+Our study is motivated by different reasons: \begin{enumerate} {\sl \roman{enumi}} \item the spin-orbit problem provides an excellent testing ground for the algorithms, which is far from the academic standard models; \item the a-posteriori method allows to compute with confidence very close to the breakdown; \item the phenomena at the breakdown of validity of KAM theory have a great mathematical interest, also because they are related to renormalization group theory (\cite{OstRanSetSig-83, RanOstSet-82}).

 For us, the phenomena at breakdown is a side issue, since the main goal of this paper is to develop a methodology to maintain accuracy and reliability even up to breakdown in a model of astronomical interest.
-Clearly, the last item is of certain interest and deserves another study. \end{enumerate} We anticipate that the results that we obtain are that the breakdown of the dissipative spin-orbit problem does not conform to the behaviors that have been previously found in the literature.
+Clearly, the phenomena happening at the breakdown are of certain interest and deserve another study. \end{enumerate} We anticipate that the results that we obtain are that the breakdown of the dissipative spin-orbit problem does not conform to the behaviors that have been previously found in the literature, \cite{MacKay82,RanOstSet-82}.